History of Crystal Palace F.C.: Steve Coppell era (1984–93)

-The club built on the success of the previous season and even challenged for the English league title for most of the next season, but fell just short of eventual champions Arsenal and runners-up Liverpool, finishing a club-best third in the top flight.
-Palace were unfortunate to miss out on a place in Europe because although the ban on English clubs following the Heysel Stadium disaster of 1985 had now been lifted, it resulted in England being unranked in European competitions which meant there was only one place available in the 1991–92 edition of the UEFA Cup, and this went to Liverpool rather than Palace.
+The club built on the success of the previous campaign and even challenged for the English league title for most of the following season, but fell just short, finishing in third place behind champions Arsenal and runners-up Liverpool, to achieve the club's highest league finish to date.
+Palace were unfortunate to be denied a place in Europe, because although the ban on English clubs after the Heysel Stadium disaster of 1985 had now been lifted, it meant England were unranked in European competitions which resulted in only one place being available in the 1991–92 edition of the UEFA Cup, and this went to Liverpool rather than Palace.
 That season also saw Palace make their third trip to Wembley in twelve months, where they won the Full Members Cup beating Everton 4–1 after extra-time in the final.

 The following season was to become one marked by controversy for the club.
 In September 1991, Channel 4 showed a documentary called Critical Eye – Great Britain United, which featured interviews with a number of club personnel.
 Among them was chairman Ron Noades, who commented "the black players at this club lend the side a lot of skill and flair, but you also need white players in there to balance things up and give the team some brains and common sense".
 Noades claimed he was reported out of context, an allegation rejected by the programme makers, and his comments stunned Palace's many black players.
 Ian Wright left the club soon after, transferring to Arsenal for £2.5 million and Palace finished tenth in the First Division at the end of the 1991–92 season.
-A breakaway by the top 22 clubs saw Palace become founder members of the new FA Premier League in 1992–93.
+A breakaway by the top 22 clubs saw Palace become founding members of the new FA Premier League in 1992–93.
 Mark Bright was sold to Sheffield Wednesday in September and the Eagles struggled to score goals without him.
 They were relegated on goal difference, after Oldham Athletic's 4–3 victory over Southampton on the last day of the season.
-Palace's 49 points from 42 games that season became the joint-highest total of any club ever to have been relegated from the top flight of English football, and remains a Premier League record.
+Palace's 49 points from 42 games that season became the joint-highest total of any club ever to have been relegated from the top-flight of English football, and remains a Premier League record.
 The club's relegation prompted the resignation of Coppell after nine years at the helm, and he was succeeded by his assistant Alan Smith.